-Professor F I. G Grant.
+Professor.
+H. G. Grant.

-Professor of Enidemiology Δ T. N Act oan
+Professor of Epidemiology

-Statistical Assistant Jean A. P eabody.
+Statistical Assistant Jean A. Peabody.

-Assistant Marjor ie E. Trefry.
+Assistant

-The course in Preventive Medicine consists of a series of lectures in the third year and field work in the fourth year.
-The lectures cover environmental sanitation, communicable diseases, infant and maternal welfare, industrial and school hygiene, food, the principles of vital statistics, and epidemiology.
+The course in Preventive Medicine consists of a series of lectures and field work in the third year.
+The lectures cover environmental sanitation, communicable diseases, infant and maternal welfare, industrial and school hygiene, the principles of vital statistics, and epidemiology.
 In addition, each student is required to work out a few problems in Epidemiology and Statistics.
 The field work consists in the investigation of housing conditions, public water supplies, milk supplies, restaurants, and other food handling establishments.
 During the summer months, between the third and fourth year, each student is required to make a health survey of the community in which he resides.

-Text Books: Hope and Stallybrass: Text Book of Public Health.
-Alternatives: Parkes and Kenwood: Hygiene and Public Health.
-Currie: Textbook of Hygiene.
-Rosenau: Preventive Medicine and Hygiene.
-Fitzgerald: Practice of Preventive Medicine.
+Text Books: Fraser and Stallybrass: Text book of Public Health.
+Rosenau:

+Presentine Medicine and Hygiene.
+Alternatives: Currie: Manual of Public Health Hygiene.
+Robertson: Introduction to Hygiene.
+Jameson and Parkinson: Synopsis of Hygiene.